 Welcome to my detailed instructions on how to plant a new pup or corm!
 Congratulations on your new pup or corm!
 If you purchased the pup from me “Thank You” if not I am still happy to help you!
 And as always feel free to email me with any questions.
-The picture above is how I ship my pups and corms.

 I will give you step my step instructions below!
 But first some big No-Nos and the major reason banana plants die!

 - Bananas need lots of water!
 True!!
 When fully established!
 About the only way to mess up is Overwatering!
 A corm can rot very fast!!
 Bananas like the soil drained and moist!
 Not wet!
 Overwatering is the #1 reason banana plants die!
 Especially potted!

 - Keep the rooting pup in the shade!
 Even when leaves appear!
 Scorching all the leaves will set you back a month or more and could even kill the plant.

 - Do not fertilize until the plant is larger!
 I personally don’t until they are in the ground!
 They have plenty in the potting soil to last them 6months!

 Now here is a simple step by step set of instructions that will guarantee you a good healthy plant!
 I am a known Musa expert!
 If you have any trouble or any questions just message me or email me!
 My email is firstname.lastname@example.org You can find our website at www.tyt.sgedu.site

 Here is a few things I do to all corms!
 Including ones I keep!